Illness and other Mitigating Circumstances

 Deadlines for submission of evidence

 You must submit the documentary evidence to your department before the expiry of the relevant deadline for the submission of evidence in relation to mitigating circumstances claims.
-In most circumstances, the deadline that has been set will be within seven days of the relevant coursework submission date or the date of the examination but you should check the specific date with your department.
+In most circumstances, the deadline will be not later than five working days after the relevant coursework submission date or the date of the examination but you should check the specific date with your department.

 Failure to divulge information and provide evidence at the appropriate time may mean that the department has insufficient information to accept mitigating circumstances or to judge their severity.
 Appeals against academic decisions may be disallowed if the appeal is based on evidence of mitigating circumstances that the University judges could have reasonably been supplied to the department/school earlier.

 Consult your student handbook to find out the deadline that applies.
-Contact your personal tutor or department/school office if you are still unsure.
+Contact your personal tutor or department/school office without delay if you are still unsure.

 The information and evidence you have provided will be considered by a Mitigating Circumstances Panel.
 Mitigating Circumstances Panels operate under the authority of Boards of Examiners.
 The Panel will decide whether or not you have established sufficient grounds of mitigating circumstances relevant to your assessment(s).
 You should normally receive a response from the Mitigating Circumstances Panel within two weeks of submitting your mitigating circumstances form and evidence.